 Pancreatitis in cats and dogs can sneak up on you and your pet.
 This condition can range from mild to severe.
-Here are 7 things you need to know about pancreatitis in pets.
+Here are seven facts to know about pancreatitis in pets.

 You can find the pancreas to the right of your pet’s abdomen, next to their stomach.
 This organ is a gland that helps digest food and controls blood sugar levels.
 The pancreas will release enzymes to help your pet digest food.
 Normally, these enzymes activate in the small intestine.

 2: Pancreatitis occurs when the pancreas becomes inflamed